qwolilowp/Z_TENNOT_IU/README.md

 ## Main Menu
 ![](allmen.png?raw=true)

-There are five menu buttons at the bottom of the interface.
+There are six menu buttons at the bottom of the interface.
 They show and hide the corresponding menus.
+The last Button is a reload button.

 ## MIDI Menu
 ![](midi.png?raw=true)